leonardosos/DistributedControlProject/README.md

-# Distributed Control Project
+# Distributed Control Interface Project

-This project is designed to facilitate distributed control systems.
-It consists of two main components: the map generator and the custom interface.
+## Overview
+This is a part of a project for the Distributed Control Systems course at the University of Modena and Reggio Emilia (UNIMORE).
+The goal is to create a custom interface to interact with an autonomous vessel float, which is controlled by a distributed control system.
+The interface allows the user to visualize the discrete map and send a group of agents to a specific location for a cleaning task.

+## Authors
+This part of the project was developed by:
+- [Leonardo Brighenti]

+## Technical Skills
+The project is developed using Python and leverages the `customtkinter` library to create custom widgets and the graphical user interface (GUI). (`customtkinter` is an enhanced version of the standard Tkinter library.)

+The codebase follows the object-oriented programming (OOP) paradigm, ensuring modularity and scalability.

 ## Folder Structure

+The repository contain two main components: the map generator and the custom interface.

 ### 1. `map_generator`
 This folder contains the code to create a matrix that defines a map with a fixed seed.
 It generates both a plot and a JSON file that can be shared with other applications.
 The generated files are saved within this folder.